top of page

 because they are “running scared.”

-“Crossing Over: Inducing Strategic Voting in Open Primaries” With Daniel Markovits.
+“Encouraging Crossover Voting in Congressional Primaries” With Daniel Markovits. (available upon request)

 Abstract:

-“Homevoters on the national stage: Does homeownership change participation in national elections?”
+“Homevoters on the statewide stage: Does homeownership change participation in state elections?”

 Works in Progress